Lecturer in Japanese Studies, School of Languages, Cultures and Linguistics

 I am a lecturer in Sociolinguistics/Applied Linguistics and Japanese at Monash University, Melbourne, Australia.
 My main research interests are computer mediated communication (CMC), applied linguistics and sociolinguistics, particularly in the Japanese context.

-My upcoming monograph “Online Communication in a Second Language: Social Interaction, Language Use, and Learning Japanese” will be published by Multilingual Matters in October this year.
+My monograph “Online Communication in a Second Language: Social Interaction, Language Use, and Learning Japanese” was published by Multilingual Matters in October 2012.

 I have been interviewed for articles in The Age newspaper and the online magazine Smallust, and am available for comment on matters concerning internet technology, computer mediated communication (including blogs, social networking, text messaging etc) and foreign language education or second language acquisition.
 Please see my website, www.sarahpasfieldneofitou.com for more information.

 Latest News & Opinion

 - Readers who responded to my recent post “Easy does IT” believe that the majority (somewhere between 50% and 99%) of interruptions to teaching are attributable to technology issues.
 So is funneling greater investment into classroom equipment upgrades or teacher training the answer?
 Let’s consider teacher training first.
 In response to the question,”What kinds of skills (educational ...
 Read more

 - I believe the best classroom activities are not necessarily or primarily tied to the instructor’s competence in wrangling the sometimes heavy-weight technology systems traditionally pushed in institutional settings.
 Working constructively with light-weight, adaptable, “BYOD” approaches will often make better use of the skills teachers already have to engage in dynamic scholarship.
 As academics, very few of us are employed ...
 Read more